 Assam Black Tea, what is it?

-It’s discovery during British colonial rule helped pave its popularity amongst other regions and countries outside of its founding territory.
-The British East India Company set up an exclusive cultivation and production of Assam Black Tea in 1839 which gained booming success within 30 years.
+Its discovery during British colonial rule helped pave its popularity amongst other regions.
+The British East India Company set up exclusive cultivation and production processes of Assam Black Tea in 1839.
+Which gained booming success within 30 years.
 This then led to the love of Assam Black Tea by British citizens.

 So what’s the difference between Chinese black tea and Assam Black Tea?
 It’s literally just one word but it makes all the difference.